-The management of the media agency pitch process has evolved.
+The media agency pitch process has evolved.
 Most big media agency pitches of yesteryear saw procurement take the lead in a heavily-price driven process.
 The desire for substantial and immediate cost savings would often eclipse guarantees of media neutrality or demands for quality of media placement.
 Instead, the agency that could combine a race to the bottom on price with a few shiny ideas usually won the business.
 It was an unsustainable approach that did little to ensure that a brand’s media investment delivered real results.

 Today’s advertisers look beyond price alone when selecting a media partner, and they are much more enlightened in the questions they ask and the relationships they want to build.
 Collaboration is key, with marketing and procurement working together to ensure that the winning agency is the right fit for the company and will deliver both value and improved media quality to the business.